 Yes, other strains of bird flu are already present in Australia.
-Recently, new detections of the H7 strain were detected in commercial poultry in NSW and Victoria and are being managed.
-These existing strains do not pose a serious threat to wild bird populations.
+The H7 strain caused significant outbreaks in commercial poultry operations in New South Wales, ACT and Victoria in 2024.
+These existing strains are being managed and do not pose a serious threat to wild bird populations.